FatimaBOliveira/WSAA-coursework/assignments/README.md

 ***
 In this assignment, the ["Exchequer Account (Historical Series)"](https://data.cso.ie/table/FIQ02) dataset from CSO is loaded and saved into a JSON file.

-The libraries used are the same as in the previous task, requests and json.
+The libraries used are requests and [json](https://www.w3schools.com/python/python_json.asp).
 The URL used is the link to the data in a [RESTFul API](https://aws.amazon.com/what-is/restful-api/#seo-faq-pairs#what-is-restful-api) provided by CSO.

 ```python
 import requests